Welcome to Migrant Empowerment Group

 How We Got Started

-Migrant Empowerment Group (MEG) is a registered charity set in July 2013 in the West Midlands (Wolverhampton) Registered Charity Number 1183705.
-MEG under its main proposal titled “The prevention or relief of poverty among the UK’s population especially for Refugees and Asylum Seekers for their Social Integration within their Communities in the West Midland and in the UK” which is the main extension of its service to adequately address the awareness on migrant’s issues and helping those from marginal groups such as Asylum Seekers and Refugees for their integration within their local communities and in the UK’s society.
+Migrant Empowerment Group (MEG) is a registered charity set in July 2013 in the UK (West Midlands) Registered Charity Number 1183705.
+MEG under its main proposal titled “The prevention or relief of poverty among the UK’s population especially for Refugees and Asylum Seekers for their Social Integration within their Communities in the UK” which is the main extension of its service to adequately address the awareness on migrant’s issues and helping those from marginal groups such as Asylum Seekers and Refugees for their integration within their local communities and world at large.

 Where We Are Now